jackfrancis/kamino/helm/vmss-prototype/README.md

 # vmss-prototype

-`vmss-prototype` takes a snapshot of the OS image from one instance in your VMSS node pool, and then updates the VMSS model definition so that future instances use that image snapshot.
+`vmss-prototype` takes a snapshot of the OS image from one instance in your VMSS node pool, and then updates the VMSS model definition so that future instances (nodes) use that image snapshot.

 This simple concept can dramatically improve node scaling response time and reliability: